theobori/tinywad/README.md

 ## 💽 Compatibility

+Here is some games that have been tested

-Official games status:
+Official (IWAD):

 - `DOOM1.wad`
 - `DOOM2.wad`
 - `HEXEN.wad`

-Mods/unofficial games:
+Mods/unofficial (PWAD):

 - `DBP37_AUGZEN.wad`